dannsam/xenko-docs/manual/graphics/graphics-compositor/camera-slots.md

 > [!Note]
 > Each camera slot must have a camera assigned to it.
 If you have an unused camera slot, delete it.
 >
-> You can't assign a camera to more than one slot.
+> You can't assign a single camera to more than one slot.
 If you need to do this, duplicate the camera entity and assign it to a different slot.

+> If multiple enabled cameras in your scene use the same camera slot, the result is undefined.

 ## Create a camera slot